 "There is also no genuine issue of material fact with respect to Carr's claim under Monell ...
 (1978), because there was no constitutional violation.
 Carr's state law tort claims of intentional infliction of emotional distress, assault, battery, and false imprisonment fail for the same reason.
 Though Carr turned out to be wholly innocent of wrongdoing, there is no evidence of any unconstitutional motive or conduct by the police, just a reasonable investigation of the neighbor's call."

-For those readers, Jehovah's Witnesses or otherwise, who do not recognize the name Firpo W. Carr, Carr is probably the best-known Jehovah's Witness in the state of California.
-Carr has authored a number of books on topics related to the JWs, and his photo has even appeared in the WATCHTOWER magazine.
+For those readers, Jehovah's Witnesses or otherwise, who do not recognize the name Firpo W. Carr, Firpo Carr was probably the best-known Jehovah's Witness in the state of California during the 1990s-2000s.
+Firpo W. Carr authored a number of books on topics related to the JWs, and his photo has even appeared in the WATCHTOWER magazine.
 Carr has also been labeled in media reports as "the spiritual advisor" of various members of the Michael Jackson family.

 KELLY v.
 MUNICIPAL COURTS OF MARION COUNTY was a 1996 Indiana federal lawsuit involving an African-American Jehovah's Witness named David Kelly.
 Kelly worked as a Bailiff in the Indianapolis courtroom of Judge Wendell Mayer.
 Mayer discharged Kelly, ostensibly for poor job performance as well as for inappropriate conduct, including proselytizing and reading the Bible in public areas of the courthouse.
 In response, Kelly brought suit, claiming that he was harassed and ultimately fired due to his race, religious beliefs, and refusal to contribute to and work for the Republican Party.
 After dismissing some of Kelly's claims as barred by the Eleventh Amendment and granting summary judgment against Kelly on most of the others, the district court conducted a jury trial on Kelly's claim that he was fired due to his political beliefs.
 The district court granted Mayer's motion for judgment as a matter of law.
 The appellate court affirmed.